 - (i) No amounts have been written off / provided for or written back during the year in respect of amounts receivable from or payable to related parties.
-There have been no guarantee provided or received to/ from related party in respect of any debt/ obligation of the related party or of Holding Company. - (ii) Related parties have been identified by the management. - (iii) Rent (lease liability including interest) is certified by the the management as per prevalent market rates and for business purposes of the group. - (iv) As the defined benefit plans and compensated absences are provided on actuarial basis for the group as a whole, the amount pertaining to Key Managerial Personnel are not included above. - (v) Related parties transactions are done in the ordinary course of business and are at arms length.
-Outstanding balances at the year end are unsecured and settled in cash.Refer note 16(iv) for Terms and conditions of loans taken from related party. - (vi) Figures in bracket relates to the previous year.
+There have been no guarantee provided or received to/ from related party in respect of any debt/ obligation of the related party or of Company except personal guarantee given by promoters in respect of secured loans from banks - (ii) Related parties have been identified by the management. - (iii) Rent (lease liability including interest) is certified by the the management as per prevalent market rates and for business purposes of the company. - (iv) As the defined benefit plans and compensated absences are provided on actuarial basis for the company as a whole, the amount pertaining to Key Managerial Personnel are not included above. - (v) Related parties transactions are done in the ordinary course of business and are at arms length.
+Outstanding balances at the year end are unsecured and settled in cash.
+Refer note 16(iv) for Terms and conditions of loans taken from related party. - (vi) Figures in bracket relates to the previous year.